openai/sparse_attention/README.md

 We hope this code can further accelerate research into sparse attention.

+An example Transformer implementation which is close to the version we use internally can be found at https://github.com/openai/blocksparse/blob/master/examples/transformer/enwik8.py.

 # Overview of kernels
 The repository contains fused implementations of the attention operation, which takes in `Q`, `K`, `V` matrices (all of dimensionality `batch, time, dim`) representing the queries, keys, and values for a sequence.
 For every query element, a weighted sum of the values is returned, where the weightings are determined by the scaled matrix product of `Q` and `K^T`.